13-Peripherals

 ACCELERATORS

 Many computer users will find that after they initially begin to use their computer that they want it to run faster.
-It took about five years for technology to appear that could acclerate the speed of the Apple II, but once these devices began to be available, several companies provided solutions.
+It took about five years for technology to appear that could accelerate the speed of the Apple II.
+Once these devices began to be available, several companies provided solutions.

 Number Nine Computer Corporation appeared on the scene briefly in 1982 with what may be the earliest accelerator for the Apple II and II Plus.
 The Number Nine Apple Booster card, selling for $598, increased the speed from the stock 1 MHz to 3.58 MHz.
 It used 64K of RAM on the card, basically running the Apple II on the RAM on this card, using the actual Apple II for input and output.[28]